mambocab/useful/README.md

 ## For Everyone

-Let food rest after you get it hot.
+Let food rest after heating -- a little longer than you think you need to.
 This goes double for the microwave.
 I know it hurts.
 I'm sorry.

 Writing is thinking.
 Be wary of tools that claim to help you write less.